compsoc-edinburgh/bi-config/README.md

 ### Platforms

-* Google Team Drive ([Better Informatics](https://drive.google.com/drive/u/0/folders/0AIKEqWfeWuQQUk9PVA)): this is generously hosted by [CompSoc](https://comp-soc.com) on their G Suite license
+* Google Team Drive ([Better Informatics](https://drive.google.com/drive/u/0/folders/0AIKEqWfeWuQQUk9PVA)): this is generously hosted by [CompSoc](https://comp-soc.com) on their G Suite license.
+* Google Groups ([Better Informatics](https://groups.google.com/a/betterinformatics.com/forum/#!forum/users)): group members have access to the Team Drive.
+Also serves as a mailing list.

+**Team Drive Caps**

-    * Team Drives have a cap on how many users can be added as members.
+Team Drives have a cap on how many users can be added as members.
 This cap is much higher if you add _groups_ as members.
-See below.
-* Google Groups ([Better Informatics](https://groups.google.com/a/betterinformatics.com/forum/#!forum/users)): anyone in this group has access to the Team Drive.
-This also serves as a mailing list.

-**Caps**
+We have hit the first cap, requiring us to use Google Groups.

 See "Team Drive membership" in [this article](https://support.google.com/a/answer/7338880?hl=en), copied below: